Jesse Metcalfe

-Jesse Eden Metcalfe (born December 9, 1978) is an American actor and musician.
-He is known for his portrayal of John Rowland on Desperate Housewives.
+Jesse Eden Metcalfe (born December 9, 1978) is an American actor.
+He is known for playing John Rowland on Desperate Housewives.
 Metcalfe has also had notable roles on Passions and played the title role in John Tucker Must Die.
 He starred as Christopher Ewing in the TNT continuation of Dallas, based on the 1978 series of the same name.
 From 2016 to 2021, Metcalfe starred as Trace Riley in Hallmark Channel's hit series Chesapeake Shores.

 Early life

 Metcalfe was born in Carmel Valley Village, California, the son of Nancy (née DeMaio) and Jeff Metcalfe.
-He is of English, Irish, French, and Italian descent on his father's side, while his mother is of Italian and Portuguese descent.
+He is of Italian and French descent on his father's side, while his mother is of Italian and Portuguese descent.
 Metcalfe played in several basketball leagues during his teen years in Waterford, Connecticut, and graduated from The Williams School in New London, Connecticut.
 He dropped out of New York University once he booked the part of Miguel Lopez-Fitzgerald on the soap opera Passions.